 Regatta's passengers tend to be a mix of young boomers and older retirees -- the former going all day and all night in the port-intensive itineraries, while the latter keep up as much as they can.
-Regatta's summer schedule is mostly concentrated in northern Europe and the Baltic region; winters are spent in the Caribbean, Mexico and the Panama Canal.
-Regatta's guests are mostly from the U.S. and the U.K., but on our Baltic cruise, we had several people from the Netherlands board in Amsterdam, and there was also a smattering of Australians and New Zealanders aboard.
+Regatta's passengers are mostly from the U.S. and the U.K.

 Regatta Dress Code

-Since you don't have a set dining time with a single serving team, gratuities are pooled; $12.50 per person per day is charged to your onboard account.
-Guests in suites with butler service (penthouse, vista and owner's suites) are charged an additional $6.
+Because you don't have a set dining time with a single serving team, gratuities are pooled; $14.50 per person, per day, is charged to your onboard account.
+Passengers in suites with butler service (Penthouse, Vista and Owner's Suites) are charged an additional $6.
 (Beginning with the winter 2013-2014 cruise season, gratuities will go up to $15 per person, per day, in standard staterooms and $22 per person, per day, in the suites.)
-Room teams, favorite bartenders, the sommelier, the maitre d' and certain wait staff members might be worthy of more, which can be offered at each guest's discretion.
+Room teams, favorite bartenders, the sommelier, the maitre d' and certain waitstaff members might be worthy of more, which can be offered at each passenger's discretion.
 It's expected that room service will be tipped (anywhere from $1 to $5, depending on what's ordered) as it's delivered.
 An 18 percent gratuity is automatically added to all beverage purchases and spa services.

 We just completed our third Oceania and second Regatta cruise.
 Somehow it didn't seem up to the same level as our two previous experiences: an Alaskan cruise on the Regatta in 2011 and a Baltic cruise on the Marina in 2012.